nathancarter/weblurch/doc-src/repo-migration-plans.md

    the root directory of the master branch.
  * [ ] Verify that the simple example app loads correctly on GitHub and functions.
 Make any changes needed to make this happen, and commit.
+ * [ ] Update all links in that project's documentation and/or user
+   interface to point to its new home online.

 Repeat the above process for the remaining demo applications: